andrea993/LuenbergerPLL/README.md

 This function allows you to filter the signal $u_k$, which is your measurement, and outputs a vector $\underline y$.
 These are the two outputs of the filter, representing the reconstruction of the two coordinates of a rotating vector generating the wave you are measuring.
 The 2-element state of the digital filter $\underline x$ must be passed to the filter at each iteration.

-The `LPLL_step()` function is designed to be called at each sampling time $dt$ seconds, once you have sample your measurement.
+The LPLL_step() function is designed to be called at each sampling time, which is every $dt$ seconds, once you have taken your measurement.
 To initialize the tracking you should initialize the state vector in an initial state, for example:

 ```